 - Mardi Gras is not just celebrated in the New Orleans area (They are the best…I am biased, I know)!There are great parades throughout Louisiana and even Mississippi and Alabama.

-Below is a video of some Mardi Gras fun in NOLA!
+Check out our YouTube video of some Mardi Gras fun in NOLA!

 What to Watch out for at Mardi Gras and how to Stay Safe During a Visit